Electronic lock: Security tokens

 Another means of authenticating users is to require them to scan or "swipe" a security token such as a smart card or similar, or to interact a token with the lock.
 For example, some locks can access stored credentials on a personal digital assistant (PDA) or smartphone, by using infrared, Bluetooth, or NFC data transfer methods.

 Biometrics

 As biometrics become more and more prominent as a recognized means of positive identification, their use in security systems increases.
 Some electronic locks take advantage of technologies such as fingerprint scanning, retinal scanning, iris scanning and voice print identification to authenticate users.

 RFID

 Radio-frequency identification (RFID) is the use of an object (typically referred to as an "RFID tag") applied to or incorporated into a product, animal, or person for the purpose of identification and tracking using radio waves.
 Some tags can be read from several meters away and beyond the line of sight of the reader.
 This technology is also used in some modern electronic locks.
+Electronic locks may combine multiple authentication methods within a single system.
 The technology has been approved since before the 1970s, but has become much more prevalent in recent years due to its usages in things like global supply chain management and pet microchipping.